Wuvist/sgx3000/proposal_draft.md

 ## 3.3 Low liquidity and risk

 We could consider index ETF in SGX(ES3) and US(SPY).
-Assuming they are representive of their market.
+Assuming they are representative of their market.

 Alternatively, we could also look at bank stocks (DBS for SGX and HSBC for HSI) as they are major stocks in many market.